The REAL Cost of SEO: A Practical Guide to SEO Pricing and Services

 - Any company stressing links as the main selling point of their SEO strategy.
 Of course, there are companies that work to gain organic links through quality tactics.
 And companies that specialize in analyzing link profiles to get rid of bad links.
 These are typically fine.
 But any company that is in the business of buying or selling links is not one you want to be involved with.

 - Any company whose work is performed off-shore.
-You don’t want an army of SEOs whose native language and culture is not the company’s target or first language/experience.
+You don’t want an army of SEOs whose native language and culture are not the company’s target or first language/experience.

 - Any company charging dirt cheap for SEO.
 They might be under-committed to education and service, or worse.
 Cheap SEO can hurt your business.